Bira/octopus-carnival/_posts/2023-07-25-neverwinter-netherese.md

 One such island managed to avoid this fate when its inhabitants plane-shifted it into the Shadowfell (known as the Plane of Shadow back then).
-They stayed there until the end of Third Edition, when they started coming back into the world, mutated by their millenia in darkness and with a desire to rebuild their former empire.
+They stayed there until the end of Second Edition, when they started coming back into the world, mutated by their millenia in darkness and with a desire to rebuild their former empire.